eepykate/gkay/README.md

 # Themes

 Note: these themes go best with the Comic Sans MS font.
+Note: magenta has been removed from gaycord, but I'm too lazy to redo the gifs.

 [Discord (gaycord)](./gaycord.css)
 [Firefox (gayfox)](./gayfox.css)